8 Navy Street, Oakville

 144 Front Street, Oakville (Lakeside Park)

-July and August: Open Tuesday to Thursday, weekends and holiday Mondays from 1:30 to 4 p.m.
+July and August: Open Tuesday to Thursday and weekends from 1:30 to 4 p.m.

 Free admission.
 Donations appreciated.

 Oakville's first post office was built in 1835 and was originally located at Colborne (now Lakeshore) and Navy Street.
 It was moved to Lakeside Park in 1952 where it became Oakville's first museum.
 Today, it's open during the summer for tours and postal-related activities including writing with a quill pen.

 Oakville's First Post Office is not wheelchair accessible.